dergigi/dergigi.github.io/bitcoin/_posts/2019-04-02-technological-teachings-of-bitcoin.markdown

 works, and every 10 minutes or so Bitcoin proofs to the world that it is still living.

-{% include image.html name="bitcoin-v0.1-code.png" caption="Code excerpts from Bitcoin [version 0.1.0]" %}
+{% include image.html name="bitcoin-v0.1-code.png" caption="Code excerpts from Bitcoin version 0.1.0" %}

 To make sure that his innovation transcends fantasy and becomes reality, Satoshi wrote code to implement his idea before he wrote the whitepaper.